An adventure to magical Persia is worth every bit of planning and preparation it requires

 Whichever application method you opt for, remember that conditions, requisites and costs can change at any time, so it’s best to consult your country’s Foreign Affairs website before submitting an application.

 Take a deep breath – money in Iran is a complex subject.

-The official currency of Iran is the Rial.
-As these big sums can become confusing, most people use the second unit of measurement known as Toman (1 Toman = 10 Rials).
+The official currency of Iran is the Rial; one Australian Dollar equals roughly 29,630 Rials.
+As these big sums can become confusing, most people use a second unit of measurement known as Toman (1 Toman = 10 Rials).
 This is merely a colloquial measurement, used in many shops and restaurants, but it’s not a separate currency.
 Essentially, knock a zero off the end of a sum in Rials and you’ve got the total in Tomans.
 As a rule of thumb, simply ask whether a price is in Tomans or Rials, or ask for the price in Rials.

 The most important thing to note is due to US sanctions, international credit cards cannot be used in Iran.
 This means Visa, Mastercard and AMEX will be little more than pieces of plastic, and won’t be accepted at any ATMs.
 Prior to travelling, it’s crucial you budget extensively and bring more than enough cash to cover the duration of your stay.
 It’s not possible to order Rials in Australia, so you will need to do this upon arrival.
 Your best option is to change a bulk sum into Rials when you land in Tehran, and carry additional foreign currency (AUD, USD or Euros are best) to exchange within the country later on.
 At a pinch, some hotels may be able to withdraw cash for you, but prepare to be slapped with extensive commission fees for the privilege.